 This Slavery and Human Trafficking Statement applies to Direct Wines and its subsidiaries Direct Wines Limited (trading as Laithwaites Wine), a family owned international wine merchant operating in the UK, USA and Australia, and Averys of Bristol Limited.
-The UK Group employs around 670 people across Direct Wines Limited and Averys of Bristol Limited.
+The UK Group employs around 691 people.
 There have been no major changes to business or operational structures in the last 12 months which affect our Modern Slavery compliance.